 Now, here is an actress who actually had a career in Tinsel Town, playing leads and supports in movies that were not blockbusters nor works of art, but still were bread and butter to thousands actors, actresses, directors and other Hollywood personnel.

-Katherine Harris was born to James and Agnes Harris on August 18, 1919, in Elkhorn, Wisconsin.
-Her siblings were John (older brother), James (younger brother) and Martha (younger sister).
+Katherine Harris was born to James Harris and Agnes Mahurin on August 18, 1919, in Elkhorn, Wisconsin.
+She was the second child – her siblings were John (older brother), James (born April 15, 1924) and Martha (born April 21, 1929).
 Her father was the vice-president of Milk Products Co, so the family was well off and employed a maid, Josephine.

 Katherine attended Elkhorn high school and graduated in 1937.
 She moved into the amateur theatrics arena by doing summer stock for two seasons.
 After a year at Milwaukee Downer and another at Carlton college in Minnesota, she did bit work with the Belfry Players and the Grand Detour.